read

 6. Price

-$1,850/year). eMoney’s mid-tier is $379/month, according to industry
+is $299/month ($2,990/year). eMoney’s mid-tier is $379/month, according

-pricing reports and advisor forums.
-That is a $2,700/year difference per
+to industry pricing reports and advisor forums.

 For advisors focused primarily on retirement income clients, Income

-difference is the cost of breadth.
+is the cost of breadth.

 Advisor takeaway: If the core of your client